-In the years following “Two Steps From The Blues” Bland released albums and kept a busy touring schedule.
-Duke released like Here’s The Man, His California Album, and The Soul Of The Man but in 1968 due to a number of personal problems Bland disbanded his touring band and cut his live schedule way back.
+In the years following Two Steps From The Blues Bland released albums and kept a busy touring schedule.
+Duke released like Here’s The Man, The Soul Of The Man but in 1968 due to a number of personal problems Bland disbanded his touring band and cut his live schedule way back.
 He enjoyed some success with the single “This Time I’m Gone For Good” from His California Album which broke into the top 50 on the Pop Charts.
 In 1974 Bland teamed up with B.B.
 King and released the first of two live albums with B.B.
 King.
 Together for the First Time…Live was a commercial success and helped Bland and King stay in the spotlight through the 70’s.
 The pair toured on and off together for the next 35 years.

 Although he may not have had the commercial success of B.B.
-King or Muddy Waters, Bobby “Blue” Bland was a force to be reckoned with in the would of Blues and R&B. He’s inspired everyone from the Heavy Metal band Whitesnake to the legendary Rapper Jay-Z. He’s a member of both the Rock N’ Roll Hall of Fame and The Blues Foundation Hall Of Fame and has performed sold out concerts all over the world.
+King or Muddy Waters, Bobby “Blue” Bland was a force to be reckoned with in the would of Blues and R&B. He’s inspired everyone from the Heavy Metal band Whitesnake to the legendary rapper Jay-Z. He’s a member of both the Rock N’ Roll Hall of Fame and The Blues Foundation Hall Of Fame and has performed sold out concerts all over the world.
 B.B.
 King credits him as being one of the best singers he’s ever heard.
 Personally, I agree with Mr. King.
 Thank you Bobby for sharing your music and talent with us.